 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

-German Shorthaired Pointer, took Best in Show at the
+victory, CJ, a German Shorthaired Pointer, took Best in Show

-With the Madison Square Garden crowd cheering the loudest for Charlie, a 4-year-old
+the Madison Square Garden crowd cheering the loudest for Charlie, a 4-year-old Skye

-Skye Terrier who was Reserve Best in Show last year and
+Terrier who was Reserve Best in Show last year and won